sideround/python-project/README.md

 You examine the piano.
 You find the key for Door A.

-You examine Door A. Your unlock it with a key you have.
+You examine Door A. You unlock it with a key you have.

 Do you want to go to the next room?